ppy/osu-wiki/wiki/Glossary/en.md

 - In Japanese culture, a cheer squad which, similar to western cheerleaders, rallies a sports team on using drums, horns, banners and yells of encouragement.
 - The pair of Japanese DS games that osu! was based on.
-  This term may some times be used to refer specifically to the first of these games.
+  This term may sometimes be used to refer specifically to the first of these games.
 - A collective term for the playable characters in the aforementioned games, i.e. "The Ouendan".

 ### Overmapping